Ate329/cloudflare-DDNS-script/README.md

    - Note: Stashed changes will be automatically restored after the update

 4. **Configuration Merge Issues**
-   - Issue: New configuration options not appearing in correct sections
+   - Issue: New configuration options or sections not appearing correctly
-   - Solution: Check the `.new` file created during update and manually adjust if needed
+   - Solution: The script will automatically merge new options while preserving your settings
    - Note: Your original configuration is always backed up before any changes

 5. **Update Script Modified**